 How to Choose a Watch for Your Wrist Size

-- If you have a thin or slender wrist, pick a watch with a small case and slim band.
+- If you have a thin or slender wrist, pick a watch with a small case and a slim band.

-- If you have a thick wrist, select a watch with a large case and broad band.
+- If you have a thick wrist, select a watch with a large case and a broad band.

 - Thin bands and bracelets, such as Milanese and leather styles, suit slender wrists best while thicker metal clasp styles look good on larger frames.